PIPL

 Adult Common Tern Observations

-There were Common Terns observed at Sherwood Island, Milford Point, Sandy Point, Griswold Point, Waterford Town Beach, and Bluff Point between June 13th and June 27th.
+There were adult Common Terns observed at Sherwood Island, Long Beach, Milford Point, Sandy Point, and Waterford Town Beach between August 23rd and August 31st.

 Least Tern Data Summary